The Ribera del Duero heritage: a family business.

 In 1982, the same birth year of Ribera del Duero, the family created Janus, one of the most important wines in Spain( and in the world!)
 In 1995 the family bought land on the eastern side of Ribera del Duero, Burgos, to build a “chateau” called Condado de Haza, and bought in 5 years small pieces of land surrounding the winery.

 Elisa Martinez: ''We believe that in this life nothing is just about passion.
 You need to invest a lot of time and work, this is key.
 Putting effort in looking after the vineyard, prepare all the departments of the corporation towards the same target: make great quality Tempranillo wines.
 And of course, you need good sources of raw material, and we are very proud to have a diverse terroir, located at a certain altitude which helps us to produce well grapes with good acidity, sugar, tannin content to make structured and complex wines.''

 Viticulture and new winemaking techniques

 Tinto Pesquera puts a lot of work into the vineyards to get the best results.
 This way they optimize, in terms of quality, the production, which is always focused on quality instead of quantity.
 Vineyards are located close to the winery to avoid damage, or “pre-fermentation” during transport.
 Spontaneous fermentation occurs with indigenous yeast to express the terroir and style of the family.
-The last stage of the wine is aging in American oak as well as in the bottle to soften the tannin, and enhance the wine.
-Tinto Pesquera uses their own clones of Tempranillo grape.
-Harvest and vinification go by plots, in order to optimize each vineyard and get the best of each area.
+The last stage of the wine is aging in American oak as well as in the bottle to soften the tannin and enhance the wine.
+Tinto Pesquera uses its own clones of the tempranillo grape.
+Harvest and vinification go by plots, in order to optimize each vineyard and get the best out of each area.